 Questions to Expect from a Consultant at 1st Meeting

-Hiring the right consultant can help you succeed, but it can also hurt you if they are not the perfect fit for your business.
-Below, I have listed questions to expect from the consultant.
+Hiring the right consultant can help you succeed.
+I have listed questions to expect from the consultant.
 This will help you be better prepared as a business owner for those questions and ways to have the consultant know you need their guidance or even help them understand your business better.

 1. What is your top Goal for this year?

 Asking about the client’s priority for the near future can help a consultant learn more about your business and begin thinking about how they can help you accomplish your goals.
 It also allows for a conversation about the top goals to help everyone stay on track.

 What are business goals?

 I have done a video previously on “Goal Setting”… I feel this is a critical topic, especially if you are going to be in a situation where someone is likely going to as you what your business goals are.
 You can find that blog on our website and the video on our YouTube channel if you are interested in learning more about “Goal Setting.”